capejs/capejs/content/tutorials/capejs_primer/12_creating_new_task.md

   }
 ```

 The point I changed is fourth line.
-I cahnged `this.val('new_task.title')` to `this.val('new_task.title', '')`.
+I changed `this.val('new_task.title')` to `this.val('new_task.title', '')`.

-When number of the parameters is 1, the method `val()` of the component just returns the value of the field.
-But when it receives the second parameter, it sets the value of the field to the value of the second parameter and then retuns the original value of the filed.
-Here, it empties the filed `title` of the form of new added task and passes the string wrote there the method `createTask` of the data store.
+When number of the parameters is one, the method `val()` of the component just returns the value of the field.
+But when it receives the second parameter, it sets the value of the field to the value of the second parameter and then returns the original value of the field.
+Here, it empties the field `title` of the form for new task and passes the string written there to the method `createTask` of the data store.

 Let's make sure it works well on the browser.
-If the form's field `title` right after adding the task is empty, it's OK.
+If the form's `title` field gets empty right after adding the task, it's OK.

 ----

 Let's improve one more UI.
 Now, you can click the button even if the title is empty and it creates the empty task.
 If the title is empty, let's disable the button.

 First, prepare the style sheet to have clear effect.
-Rewrite `app/assets/stylesheets/todo_list.scss` as following (3 lines added)
+Rewrite `app/assets/stylesheets/todo_list.scss` as following (three lines added)

 ```css
 #todo-list {